 To thank and care for them for their incredible service during this time, we have provided additional compensation and earning opportunities as well as extended Employee Assistance Programs offering counseling services through the end of the year at no cost to the team member.
 Ongoing, we offer paid time off and health benefits that many have, fortunately, been able to use for themselves and their families.

-We are living in extraordinary times and our team members are reinforcing our ongoing commitment to keep themselves and our residents, as safe as possible.
-At this time, we are asking that you do not visit our community.
+We are living in extraordinary times and our team members are reinforcing our ongoing commitment to keep themselves and our residents as safe as possible.
+At this time we are asking that you do not visit our community.
 We are currently restricting all visits from family and friends with very narrow exceptions.
 We understand that family is incredibly important, and we want to make sure those connections continue.
-We can help facilitate family-resident connections through phone calls, texts, emails or videoconferencing such as Zoom™ or Facetime™.
+We can help facilitate family-resident connections through phone calls, texts, emails, videoconferencing such as Zoom™ or Facetime™, and, in some cases, in-person, outdoor and physically-distanced visits.
 Thank you for helping us help one another stay healthy—it is greatly appreciated.

 We also wanted to share an update of our continued efforts to keep our residents, team members, care partners and families safe and healthy during the COVID-19 (Coronavirus) pandemic.

 Currently, we have no cases of COVID-19 in our community.
 We are committed to keeping you informed on our precautions to ensure residents and team members are cared for in a safer and healthy environment.
 The Centers for Disease Control and Prevention (CDC) has recommendations and prevention protocols that we have implemented to help reduce the potential of this virus entering our community including strict handwashing procedures, and in some circumstances, wearing gowns and gloves when interacting with residents who may be ill.

 - Monthly precautionary testing of all residents and team members.